Strategies for Struggling Students in Your Classroom

 As you look around your classroom, you’ll see students progressing at all different levels.
 Some are achieving grade-appropriate results.
 A handful may be learning beyond grade level.
 And there are those who struggle.
 Where a student may be strong with mathematics concepts, she may falter with the writing process.
 Another student who devours books above his grade level may lose that stamina when working on a science lesson.

-We’re sharing some teaching strategies for struggling students who may be falling behind in different subject areas, as well as ideas you can try to help them in reading, math, and writing.
+We’re sharing some teaching strategies for struggling students who may be falling behind in different subject areas, as well as ideas to promote their skills in reading, math, and writing.
 Thanks to developing technology, there are many apps that are designed to support learning needs for students who are struggling in the classroom.

 Several Reasons Why Students Struggle

 According to the National Center for Learning Disabilities, as many as one in five children are affected by learning and attention issues.
 Some of the most common learning and attention issues are listed below.